deobald/notes/data across time xtdb.md

 an event stream is “unbundled” in much the same way the original macintosh was. woz had a vision for _hackers_ but, as it turns out, hackers want black boxes they can open… not unbundled boxes that arrive some assembly required in the mail

 car kits

+## history is written by the winners

+* who writes it down? what did they see?
+* spectrum from "individual hallucination brought about by physics and biology" to "collective hallucination brought about by agreement between most individuals"